ropg/LVGL_CYD/README.md

 In the Arduino IDE, under 'Boards', install Espressif's support for the ESP32.
 In the board selection box at the top of the screen, look for "CYD" and select ESP32-2432S028R" as the board.
 Then install this library by searching for 'LVGL_CYD'.
 The IDE should then automatically install TFT_eSPI, LVGL and my small utility [spi_lcd_read](https://github.com/ropg/spi_lcd_read) if they aren't installed already.

-> (Arduino IDE will also tell you that dependencies need to be installed when they are in fact iunstalled already.
+> (Arduino IDE will also tell you that dependencies need to be installed when they are in fact installed already.
 This is a [known problem](https://github.com/arduino/arduino-ide/issues/721), just click to install them and only then the IDE will discover that they were already installed.)

 ### Setting up LVGL with `lv_conf.h`